rwcuminale/English-3/README.md

 It's self-evident that the more you write, the easier writing becomes and the more you grow.
 Research strongly suggests that the physical act of writing increases your focus and cultivates more sophisticated thinking.
-For this reason I often dedicate class time to write freely in a personal journal.
+For this reason I often dedicate class time to reflect on the class time in a personal journal.
-You will also use this as a repository for your in-class notes, ideas, and pre-writing strategies.
-I will collect them occasionally to assess them for length:
+I will collect them quarterly in your portfolios to assess them for length:
 	you should aim to write roughly one full page per writing session (150-200 words).

 #### Class Activities